 What Does a Hummingbird Plant Look Like?

 This adaptable perennial is suitable for growing in USDA plant hardiness zones 7 and above.
-In cooler climates, grow hummingbird plant as an annual.
-It is suitable for containers, hanging baskets, flower beds or borders.
+In cooler climates, grow hummingbird plants as an annual.
+It is suitable for containers, hanging baskets, flower beds, or borders.

 How to Grow Dicliptera

 Growing hummingbird plants is about as easy as it gets.
 Plant this drought-tolerant, heat-loving plant in full sunlight and well-drained soil, then sit back and watch the show as hummingbirds flock from near and far.
 It isn’t unusual to see several hummers on a single plant.

 The hummingbird plant is also attractive to other beneficial pollinators, including butterflies and honeybees.

 The hummingbird plant is a hardy, indestructible plant that thrives on neglect.
 Although the plant likes dry soil, it benefits from occasional water during hot, dry weather.
 No fertilizer is required.